NaeemK1188/c1224-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why might you want to assign the return value of a DOM query to a variable?

-  to save or hold the return value in order to manipulate using programming language ;ike JS
+  to save or hold the return value in order to manipulate using programming language like JS Because of this, it is generally a best practice to store DOM element references in a variable.
+  Once the reference has been saved in a variable, accessing the element again does not require another search.

 - What `console` method allows you to inspect the properties of a DOM element object?